Greek migrant tragedy death toll rises, suspects detained | Law-Order

 "I want to look for him because I can't find (his name), not in the hospital records of those who perished or in the list of those who survived," he said.
 On Sunday, there was an emotional reunion for Syrian teenager Mohammad Hadhoud, 18, who survived the wreck, and his elder brother Fadi, who had first spotted each other through a metal barricade in the coastal city of Kalamata on Friday.

-At Malakasa, Mohammad sprinted into his brother's open arms as they both sobbed, holding each other for several moments.
+At a migrant camp in Malakasa near Athens, Mohammad sprinted into his brother's open arms as they both sobbed, holding each other for several moments.
 Fadi said their brother-in-law died in the shipwreck.
 Others had yet to receive news of loved ones.

 "My uncle was with me on the same boat, the boat that capsized.
 I am looking for my uncle but I can't find him," said 22-year-old Egyptian survivor Atia Al Said.